LiuPeiP-CS/CodeInverter/README.md

 ---

-### 🔹 Table 5-7: Comparisons between our decompilation LLMs with the baselines on ExeBench. † Results taken from the original paper. (%)
+### 🔹 Table 5-7: Comparisons between our decompilation LLMs and the baselines on ExeBench. †: Results are from the original paper. (%)

 #### Metric: Re-com (Re-compilation Accuracy)